-The Power & Privilege Team is pleased to announce Power & Privilege Week, where we will be contending with many topics surrounding our theme: Beyond the Bare Minimum.
+The Power & Privilege Team is pleased to announce Power & Privilege Week, where we will be contending with many topics surrounding our theme: No More Allies.
 We are implementing a hybrid model of the symposium with both in-person and virtual sessions throughout the week.

 Proceedings will begin on Tuesday, Feb.
 21 with our keynote speaker, Loretta J. Ross.
 A writer, educator, and activist most known for her groundbreaking work on reproductive justice.
 She will be delivering her keynote address at 6 p.m. in the Young Ballroom in the Reid Campus Center.
 Due to limited seating, please RSVP in advance to reserve your spot.
 The event will not be live streamed but will be recorded and available to view after the event.

 On Wednesday, Feb.
 22, we will host hip-hop collective Sounds of the People for a live performance in Reid Campus Center, Young Ballroom at 6:30 p.m.